 This guide provides an overview of cybersecurity in the state of Georgia.
 The information below is a summary of cybersecurity educational and career opportunities that now exist in Georgia.
 It also includes a review of economic conditions, particularly as it relates to the expected future growth of demand for Georgia cybersecurity services.

-Georgia is the 24th largest state by geographic area, but 8th largest by population.
-About 60% of the state’s residents live in the Atlanta metropolitan area.
+Georgia ranks 24 by geographic area but eight on terms of largest by population.
+About 60 percent of the state’s residents live in the Atlanta metropolitan area.
 And for the past few decades, the Atlanta region has provided most of the economic growth that has taken place in Georgia.
-Industries such as financial services and technology took root in the 1970s and 1980s, and are now mainstays for the state’s economy.
+Industries such as financial services and technology took root in the 1970s and 1980s and are now mainstays for the state’s economy.
 Georgia is home to 17 Fortune 500 corporations, including Home Depot, Coca-Cola, Delta Air Lines, UPS, SunTrust Banks, Anthem, and Honeywell.

 Growing importance of cybersecurity in Georgia